ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

 How do you search for something in a phone book or dictionary that is in alphabetical or numerical order?
 If you're looking for something beginning with M or on page 100 in a 200 page book, you wouldn't want to start with page 1.
 You would probably start looking somewhere in the middle of the book.
 This is the idea behind **binary search**.

-If your array or list is already in order (sorted), it’s faster to find an element using binary search.
-Binary search can only be used if the data is sorted.
+If your array or list is already in order (sorted), binary search will on average find an element or determine that it is missing much more quickly than a linear search.
+But binary search can only be used if the data is sorted.

 Binary search keeps dividing the sorted search space into half.
 It compares a target value to the value in the middle of a range of indices.
 If the value isn't found it looks again in either the left or right half of the current range.
 Each time through the loop it eliminates half the values in the search area until either the value is found or there is no more data to look at.
 See the animation below from https://github.com/AlvaroIsrael/binary-search: